obiwanus/focus-zig/LOG.md

         - When done editing, collect edits into a new undo group with cursor information
         - On undo strip all clipboard information and just preserve the positions
     - Handle individual cursor clipboards
-- Wrap around when moving selection in the open files dialog
 - Handle minimisation without crashing
 - Draw scrollbars and other info
     - Draw scrollbars